vmarcinko/teuta/README.md

 by evaluating factory function with given arguments.
 So you see, this is just an ordinary function, and a component can be constructed in any arbitrary way, though maybe most usual way would be to use records and their map factory functions which are very descriptive.

 If a component depends upon some other component, then it should be configured to use it.
-Refering to other components is done via
+Referring to other components is done via
 ```clojure
 (teuta/comp-ref some-comp-id)
 ```